mathantunes/cloud-courses/AZ 204 - Developer Associate/07-test.md

   * Lease container -> acts as a state storage and coordinates processing across multiple workers
   * Host -> Application instance that uses the change feed processor to listen for changes
   * Delegate -> Code that defines what to do with each batch
 * Min throughput is 10% of configured max throughput
 * Ranged query -> goes through different partitions
-  *
+* If there is some tolerance for the writes -> Bounded Staneless consistency

 Kubernetes
 * INGRESS CONTROLLER
   * Provides reverse proxy
   * configurable traffic routing
   * TLS
+  * Deploy with -> HELM
+  * View CLUSTER and EXTERNAL IP -> KubeCtl
+  * Public IP and routing -> Ingress Controller

 Secure Logic App with **INTEGRATION SERVICE ENVIRONMENT**